Erwin9411/projectDPREP2/README.md

 ## Motivation

-Motivate your research question or business problem.
-Clearly explain which problem is solved.

 Amazon.nl is making its appearance on the e-commerce retail market in the Netherlands.
 Bol.com is one of the  bigger parties on the Dutch e-commerce retail market at  the moment.
 Both companies sell a wide variety of  products including smartphones.
 The goal of this project is to look if the price of a smartphone has influence on the perceived quality of that smartphone.
-More precisely if there is a correlation between price and star rating for smartphones for bol.com and Amazon.nl.
+The perceived quality will be measured by star rating.
+So the research question will be:  "To what extent does the product price of smartphones on bol.com and Amazon.nl have an impact on their perceived quality?"

 ## Method and results